Mr-Un1k0d3r/SCShell/README.md

 # Passing the Hash

-You can use the utility in conjonction with pass the hash.
+You can use the utility to pass the hash.
 By default the current process token will be used.
 You can set the current process token using standard pass the hash approach.

 On the local system
 ```